ainamti/Recipe-Analysis/README.md

 At the time of prediction, the relevant features that are known are the recipe name, ingredients, minutes, number of steps, number of ingredients, and all nutritional information.
 I will be using MSE (mean squared error) and RMSE (root mean squared error) as the evaluation metric.

 ## Baseline Model
 In my baseline model, I am using the two features total_fat and sugar to predict the calories column.
 Total fat is quantitative and represents the amount of total fat in the recipe.
 Sugar is also a quantitative variable and represents the amount of sugar in the recipe.
 I used a linear regression model for my predictions and calculated the MSE and RMSE to evaluate the performance of my model.
 After implementing my baseline model I got an RMSE value of 196.17170158545017 and a MSE value of 38483.33650293091.
-Since these values are pretty big I would say that this model's performance isn't the best considering I have only used two features to predict the number of calories in a recipe, when there are more features that can be considered/ engineered to buid an accurate model.
+Since these values are pretty big I would say that this model's performance isn't the best considering I have only used two features to predict the number of calories in a recipe, when there are more features that can be considered/engineered to buid an accurate model.

 ## Final Model
 In my final model I have added two new features: fat_sugar_interaction and protein_carb_ratio.
 Fat_sugar_interaction was created by multiplying the total_fat and sugar columns and I implemented this feature because the fat and sugar amounts significantly affect the calorie density of a recipe.
 It is also reasonable to assume that recipes high in both fat and sugar tend to have a higher calorie count than recipes high in only one of these components.
 Protein_carb_ratio was created by by dividing the protein column by the carbohydrates column (with a small value added to the denominator to prevent division by zero).
 This feature is relevant to the calorie predicting model because a recipe with a high protein and low carb ratio can have a significant influence on the calorie amount of a recipe.